Ben Thomas (rugby union): Wales U18 and U20

 In 2017, Thomas represented Wales U18 in the Under 19 International Series, featuring in wins over South Africa Schools and England U18.

 Thomas was selected for Wales U20 for the 2018 Six Nations Under 20s Championship, coming off the bench in the opening match against Scotland, before starting against England at inside centre.

 Thomas was later selected by Wales U20 for the 2018 World Rugby Under 20 Championship.

 Wales

 On 7 June 2021 Thomas received his first call up for the senior Wales team for the 2021 Summer Internationals, replacing Callum Sheedy at fly-half in the second half of the match against Canada to win his first cap.
 Thomas scored his first international try on 17 November 2024, against Australia.

+Thomas was named in the squad for the 2025 end-of-year rugby union internationals.
+He received a yellow card in the match against Argentina for a kicking motion towards a player's head as he exited the ruck.

+Thomas was named in the squad for the 2026 Six Nations by Steve Tandy.

 Personal life

 Thomas is the son of British light-middleweight boxing champion Pat Thomas.